Prof. Michela Ottobre

 The focus of my research is on multiscale models,

 interacting particle systems and uncertainty quantification.
-I am particularly keen on applications of these frameworks to mathematical biology and ecology, and very passionate about rewilding.
+I have a keen interest for the applications of these frameworks to mathematical biology and ecology,

 I have published on the following topics: